Choosing Perfect Rum for Making Rum Cake?

 This oil based rum essence is affordable option for adding rum flavor to your cakes, candies, cookies, icings and more.
 As it is oil based, it is perfect for baking, like flavor chocolates & hard candy.
 It is not suitable for water based mediums (e. g.
 Beverages).
 It usually comes in a 20ml glass bottle with built in dropper for ease of use.
 Rum essence is made using flavorings developed in a food lab and does not contain nut, gluten, dairy and fructose.
 It is vegan friendly.
 Contains ethanol (0.
 4%), triacetin and no sugar.

-When Baking, Consider The Flavor of The Rum
+Consider The Flavor

-My Personal Favorite Recipe for Rum Cake
+My Personal Best Rum Recipe

 Rum cake is rich and dense, with butter rum flavor.
 It is insanely delicious.
 The cake is moist, and the rum syrup adds an extra layer of decadence.
 There are many traditional rum cakes recipes.
 My favorite recipe for traditional rum cake recipe is published on

 Rum Cake – Once Upon a Chef website.
 It is so much better than Bacardi rum cake.
 I would use premium cake flour, butter, brown sugar and spiced rum.
 Personally I like to sprinkle rum cake with chopped pecans and use a bit of vanilla sugar.
 Using coconut rum is another interesting twist.

 For a good roast hog, take Burning Barn Spiced Rum.
 You’ll be able to taste the allspice and chili that give Burning Barn its unique flavor and perfect glaze.
 The smooth vanilla and coconut will round out the taste, while the ginger provides a long, warm finish.

 For a great side dish for summer grilling, broil the carrots until they’re tender, then top them with your favorite BBQ sauce and sprinkle some salt!
 Add some thyme and some coarse ground salt.